 Sarah began working in ocean conservation in 1995 as an educator at the National Aquarium in Baltimore.
 Following that, she became part of the education staff at the Birch Aquarium at Scripps in San Diego.
 She moved north to join the development staff at the Monterey Bay Aquarium, where she helped to grow the membership program by nearly 50 percent.
 Most recently, Sarah worked in development at the San Francisco Zoo.
 Feeling the pull of the oceans once again, Sarah joined CORAL in March of 2009.
 She has a degree in biology from the University of North Carolina at Chapel Hill, and is a certified scuba diver and active community volunteer.

-Jason has fifteen years of field experience as a researcher and resource manager in diverse locations, including New Zealand, Australia, U.S. Virgin Islands, Cayman Islands, and California.
-He joined CORAL after working for six years on the statewide MPA planning effort in California, where he oversaw scientific advisory teams tasked with providing technical guidance and evaluating proposed regional MPA networks.
-He also helped to develop monitoring plans for these MPA networks.
-Previously, Jason worked for several years as a fisheries biologist in the U.S. Virgin Islands, where he developed a seafloor habitat mapping program and established ongoing collaborations with several U.S. federal and territorial partners.
-He also served as the U.S. Virgin Islands Reef Check coordinator and led multiple teams tracking changes in local coral reefs.
-An avid diver, Jason has logged more than 2000 dives during his career.
+Jason has fifteen years of field experience as a researcher and resource manager in diverse locations, including New Zealand, U.S. Virgin Islands, Cayman Islands, and California.
+He joined CORAL after six years on the California Marine Life Protection Act implementing a statewide network of Marine Protected Areas (MPAs).
+Jason oversaw scientific advisory teams tasked with providing technical guidance and evaluating proposed regional MPA networks, and helped develop monitoring plans for these networks.
+Previously, Jason worked as a fisheries biologist in the U.S. Virgin Islands, where he oversaw fisheries management, developed a seafloor habitat mapping program, and established ongoing collaborations with several U.S. federal and territorial partners.
+Jason also has experience as a freshwater fisheries biologist in California.
+Through these broad experiences, Jason has developed an ecosystems approach to resource management and conservation.
+An avid diver, he has logged more than 3,000 dives during his career.
+Jason manages CORAL's field conservation programs.

 Dr. Madhavi Colton, Reefs Tomorrow Initiative Program Director (x319)

 Madhavi has extensive experience synthesizing scientific information to support marine management and conservation.
-She joins CORAL after spending several years developing and managing inter-disciplinary and scientifically rigorous programs monitoring California’s marine protected areas.
-She has worked closely with resource managers and policy makers, developing an understanding of how science can be incorporated into their decision making processes.
+She joined CORAL after spending several years developing and managing inter-disciplinary and scientifically rigorous programs monitoring California's marine protected areas.
+She has worked closely with resource managers and policy makers, developing an understanding of how science can be incorporated into their decision-making processes.
 Fascinated by the challenge of making scientific information accessible to non-scientific audiences, Madhavi has developed innovative ways to share scientific results and increase the relevance of science.
 Trained as an ecologist, Madhavi earned a Ph.D. in marine biology from the University of Melbourne.
 Her research focused on understanding patterns in the abundance and distribution of fishes living on rocky reefs.
-Using SCUBA and baited remote underwater video, she completed one of the first ever comprehensive surveys of fish populations along the south eastern Australian coastline.
-During research for her Master’s degree at San Francisco State University, she spent a lot of time in the water off the coast of southern California exploring recruitment patterns of a species of rockfish.
+Using SCUBA and baited remote underwater video, she completed one of the first comprehensive surveys of fish populations along the southeastern Australian coastline.
+During research for her Master's degree at San Francisco State University, she explored recruitment patterns of a species of rockfish.

 Kate Trevelyan-Hall, Conservation Grants Manager (ext.
 315)